zhangshuyun/gitaly/doc/design_ha.md

 a repository replica needs to be repaired.

-For transaction mutator RPCs, Praefect attempts to make the same change to a quroum of a repository replicas in a single transactional write.
-If a quorom of replicas successfully applies the RPC, then replication will only be scheduled for any replicas that were unsuccessful.
+For transaction mutator RPCs, Praefect attempts to make the same change to a quorum of repository replicas in a single transactional write.
+If a quorum of replicas successfully applies the RPC, then replication will only be scheduled for any replicas that were unsuccessful.
 See the section on [strong consistency design](#strong-consistency-design) for more details.